 - (ii) List FOUR (4) industries that chemical engineer technologist could work for.
-(4 marks) - (b) Identify THREE (3) types of separation processes and separating agents based on a solid agent.

-(c) Illustrate the membrane separation and heat exchanger processes and list TWO (2) applications in real life or industry.
+(4 marks) - (b) Illustrate with an explanation on the absorption and liquid-liquid extraction processes and list TWO (2) applications in real life or industry for each of the processes.

-(d) As a chemical engineer technologist, propose the best way to cool the circulating water used in oil refineries.
+(c) As a chemical engineer technologist, propose the best way to cool the circulating water used in oil refineries.
 Include the explanation of the basic concept of this process.